nielsenbe/Spark-Wiki-Parser/README.md

 * Grant researchers easy access to the data stored in the MediaWiki family.
 * Focus on content and semantics over formatting and syntax.
 * Take advantage of Spark's built in data import and export functionality.
-* Provide Apache Zeppelin notebooks (for Azure HDInsight and AWS EMR) to minimize hassle.
+* Provide jump start projects to demonstrate usage.

 ## Requirements
 * Apache Spark cluster